esphome/esphome-docs/components/exposure_notifications.rst

 ------------------------

 - **on_exposure_notification** (*Optional*, :ref:`Automation <automation>`): An automation
-  to run when a exposure notification bluetooth message it received.
+  to run when an exposure notification bluetooth message is received.

-  A variable ``x`` of type ``exposure_notifications::ExposureNotification`` is passed to the automation.
+  A variable ``x`` of type :apistruct:`exposure_notifications::ExposureNotification` is passed to the automation.

-  See the API Reference in the See Also section for more information.
+An exposure notification payload contains:

+  - Rolling proximity identifier (RPI): A 16-byte long value used to identify a given device in a 10-minute window.
+  - Associated encrypted metadata (AEM): Additional encrypted metadata, like transmit power.

+Because the GAEN framework is designed to prevent tracking an individual, this data can essentially only be used to check whether a device with enabled exposure notifications is nearby (and to limited degree also count them).

 Indicator of device with exposure notifications
 -----------------------------------------------